Flamehaven/Proofcore-AI-Benchmark/CONTRIBUTING.md

-# Contributing to ProofBench
+# Contributing to ProofCore

-First off, thank you for considering contributing to ProofBench! 🎉
+First off, thank you for considering contributing to ProofCore! 🎉

-ProofBench is a **community-driven project** that aims to revolutionize mathematical proof verification through hybrid reasoning.
+ProofCore is a **community-driven project** that aims to revolutionize mathematical proof verification through hybrid reasoning.
 We welcome contributions from everyone, whether you're fixing a typo, adding a feature, or improving documentation.

 ---